Sndrn/42_cursus/push_swap/README.md

 The purpose of this project is to sort data on a stack, with specific rules, using the lowest possible number of actions.

+For more information, please refer to the subject [push_swap](https://github.com/Sndrn/42_cursus/tree/main/Subjects_PDFs).

 ## Description

 The push_swap program takes a set of int values, sorts the values using rules and writes commands that make the set sorted.
 To do this, you need think the algorithm and implement it.